Overlooking the Mediterranean Sea, the beautiful city of Nice is known for being one of France’s most popular tourist destinations.

 It goes without saying that this museum is dedicated to the famous French painter Henry Matisse and hosts the largest collection of his work globally.

 Admission fees are 10€, but children under 18 can enter for free.

-I recommend this place as one of the best budget friendly things to do in Nice – not only to see the artist’s work, but also to enjoy the location of the building itself, which is situated in one of the most ancient parts of the city, Cimiez.
+I recommend the Matisse Museum as one of the best budget-friendly things to do in Nice – not only to see the artist’s work, but also to enjoy the location of the building itself, which is situated in one of the most ancient parts of the city, Cimiez.